Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/03_binary_protocols.md

 STT uses binary protocols rather than text-based protocols.
 This chapter explains what that means, why it matters, and how to work with binary data.

+**Agnostic Design:** STT's binary protocol makes NO assumptions about what the bytes represent.
+Whether you're sending video frames, sensor readings, files, or custom protocol messages, STT just sees encrypted binary data.
+YOU define the semantics.

 ## What is Binary Data?

 ### At the Computer Level